srujanreddyj/STAT-654-Statistical-Computing-with-Python-and-R/README.md

 3. Compare computational time and speed of RAM with BFGS(an optimization technique) - This step is done to apply the lessons we learned in the class
 4. Apply RAM on real dataset - 7-dimensional posterior form an EXOPLANET detection problem to populate samples and find the planet's orbital period

-Software Used
-The fitting code is written in R.
+Software Used: The fitting code is written in R.